open-cogsci/osdoc/content/pages/manual/interface.md

 title: Using the interface
-reviewed: false

-OpenSesame has a powerful graphical interface that consists of several components.
+OpenSesame has a powerful graphical interface that consists of several components (%FigInterface).

+%--
+figure:
+ id: FigInterface
+ source: interface.png
+ caption: The OpenSesame user interface.
+--%

 [TOC]